hillt03/VLCYT/README.md

 If you have VLC installed and get a FileNotFound Error, use the -v switch to include the path to your VLC install directory.
 Otherwise, don't forget to install VLC (64-bit).

+After running for the first time, you can then simply enter `python -m vlcyt` and the last playlist you passed in will begin playing.

 ## Commands

 **NOTE:** Most commands have multiple aliases separated by commas, use whichever you prefer.